 This recipe is easy to make in under 10 minutes.
 You’ll just need some oats, flax, apple, sweetener, spices and coconut.
 I cooked mine in water but you could also use a mix of water and either almond milk and coconut milk.

-For more stovetop oatmeal ideas, try my Peanut Butter Banana Blueberry Oatmeal, Peanut Butter Chocolate Oatmeal, Vegan Peaches and Cream Oatmeal or Chia Seed Oatmeal with Tahini and Persimmon.
+For more stovetop oatmeal ideas, try my Peanut Butter Banana Blueberry Oatmeal, Peanut Butter Chocolate Oatmeal and Vegan Peaches and Cream Oatmeal.
 For overnight oats, check out my Brownie Batter Overnight Protein Oats, Carrot Cake Overnight Protein Oats or Chocolate Chip Zucchini Overnight Oats

 Recipe Nutritional Details

 This recipe makes one serving and provides calories, grams of carbohydrates, grams of fat and grams of protein.
-You’ll also be getting of your dialy iron, of your daily calcium nad of yoru daily vitamin A and vitamin C.Print
+You’ll also be getting of your daily iron, of your daily calcium and of your daily vitamin A and vitamin C.Print

 This beautiful golden coconut apple oatmeal is rich in nutrients, has anti-inflammatory properties and tastes amazing topped with fruits like mango and banana and a sprinkling of healthy nuts like walnuts or almonds.